| An Essay on

 basically we assumed that a goods item was a simple, obvious object ¾ which it

 is not! ¾ and that simple methods would enable us to cope with its production.
+We often find both surprise and consternation flowing from the

 pen of the industrial statistician about the difficulty of his object and the